pypeit/PypeIt/doc/out_spec1D.rst

 Current Data Model
 ==================

-Internally, the spectrum for a single object is held in :class:`pypeit.specobj.SpecObj`.
-Here is its datamodel, which is written as a BinTblHDU n the FITS file with this `Naming`_.
-In addition, one :class:`pypeit.images.detector_container.DetectorContainer` is written to an HDU (e.g. DET01-DETECTOR) for each detector with at least one spectrum extracted.
+Internally, the spectrum for a single object is held by the :class:`~pypeit.specobj.SpecObj` class.
+Here is its datamodel, which is written as an `astropy.io.fits.BinTableHDU`_ in the `spec1d*` fits file with this `Naming`_.
+In addition, one :class:`~pypeit.images.detector_container.DetectorContainer` is written to a fits extension --- named, e.g., ``DET01-DETECTOR`` --- for each detector with at least one spectrum extracted.

-The :class:`pypeit.specobj.SpecObj` objects are held interally by a
+Multiple :class:`~pypeit.specobj.SpecObj` objects are held interally by a :class:`~pypeit.specobjs.SpecObjs` object.
-:class:`pypeit.specobjs.SpecObjs` object.

 .. include:: include/datamodel_specobj.rst